Kudom-E/Companion-AWS/README.md

     - ⚡ Button-border highlighting for improved navigation
     - 🌙 Clean and minimal UI, designed to blend seamlessly with AWS

-## 🚀 Getting Started

-Follow these steps to install the extension locally for development or testing:

 ## Prerequisites

 🧩 For Users (Installing the Extension)